 - 1. Insure power is off to the engraver and any accessories such as the compressor. - 2.
-Using the supplied patch cable, plug the round end into the laser system Computer Controlled Air Assist, "COMPRESSOR" jack.
+Using the supplied patch cable, plug into either one of the laser system accessory ports shown below.

 - 3. Then connect the other end of the patch cable to the PWR/COM IN RJ9 connector at top of Automation Kit. - 4.
-(Optional) If you are using an ULS computer Controlled Compressed Air Unit for air assisted laser processing, use the included RJ9-to-RJ9 cable to connect the compressor to the unused RJ9 PWR/COM OUT jack on the automation kit.
+(Optional) If you are using an ULS Computer Controlled Compressed Air Unit for air assisted laser processing, use the included RJ9-to-RJ9 cable to connect the compressor to the unused RJ9 PWR/COM OUT jack on the automation kit.